LitExtension Blog

 When importing product images along with metafields, the image URLs in your Image Src column must be publicly accessible and direct-linkable.
 If your images are stored in private folders, behind login screens, or generated with expiring URLs, Shopify won’t be able to access or store them.
 Ideally, upload your images to Shopify’s Content > Files section or use static links from Dropbox, Google Drive (with proper permissions), or other image hosting tools.

-5. Trying to import variant metafields via CSV will result in failure
+5. Attempt to import variant metafields via CSV file

 It’s important to note that Shopify’s CSV import feature only supports product-level metafields, not variant-level ones.
 If you include variant metafields in your CSV file, Shopify will simply ignore them without any warning.
 To manage metafields for individual product variants, you’ll need to use Shopify’s bulk editor manually or rely on apps like Matrixify for more advanced import functionality.